3fon3fonov/exostriker/README.md

 If your system Python3 is 3.10 and below, it is recommended to not upgrade the python3, but to install python3.10 alongside your system python3.

-Appart of Python3.10/3.11 make sure you have 'gcc', 'gfortran', and 'csh', which will be needed for compiling some of the important binaries!
+Apart from Python3.10/3.11 make sure you have 'gcc', 'gfortran', and 'csh', which will be needed for compiling some of the important binaries!